Admission Requirements for M.S. and Ph.D. Programs

 - A Statement of Purpose (personal essay) should also be emailed to firstname.lastname@example.org or faxed to 330-972-6475 or mailed in hard copy directly to the Graduate School at the address indicated below.

 - All first year doctoral students are required to serve as teaching assistants.
-For international students, the Department of Polymer Engineering requires either the TOEFL or TSE.
-You must achieve a 23 or higher on the speaking portion of the TOEFL and an overall test score of 79 or higher OR a 50 and higher on the TSE.
-While the University may accept IELTS scores solely for admission purposes, please note that at the department level admission with funding requires either the TOEFL or TSE with the minimums previously mentioned.
+For international students, the Department of Polymer Engineering requires the TOEFL.
+You must achieve a 23 or higher on the speaking portion of the TOEFL and an overall test score of 79 or higher.
+While the University may accept IELTS scores solely for admission purposes, please note that at the department level admission with funding requires the TOEFL with the minimums previously mentioned.